 • Phase 1 (liver): Oestrogen is first metabolised into intermediate compounds.
 Some of these are potentially harmful and can damage DNA if not handled properly.

-• Phase 2 (liver): The body neutralises these metabolites through processes such as methylation, making them less harmful.
+• Phase 2 (liver): The body neutralises these metabolites through processes such as methylation, making them less harmful and ready for excretion.

 • Phase 3 (gut): The final step is elimination through the stool.
 If digestion is sluggish or constipation is present, metabolites may linger or even get reabsorbed.